bojand/ghz/README.md

 If a single object is given for data it is sent as every message.

-We can also use `.protoset` files which can bundle multiple protoco buffer files into one binary file.
+We can also use `.protoset` files which can bundle multiple protocol buffer files into one binary file.

 Create a protoset